readium/readium-shared-js/README.md

 Optionally:

-* `npm install -g grunt-cli` (to enable Grunt) Note that at this point in time, the "readium-shared-js" build process is Grunt-free, entirely driven from NPM scripts defined in `package.cson` (because CSON is more readable than JSON)
+* `npm install -g grunt-cli` (to enable Grunt globally) Note that at this point in time, the "readium-shared-js" build process is Grunt-free, entirely driven from NPM scripts defined in `package.cson` (Why CSON?
+Read below)

+## CSON vs. JSON (package.json)

+Running the command `npm run cson2json` will re-generate the `package.json` JSON file.
+For more information, see comments in the master `package.cson` CSON file.

+Why CSON?
+Because it is a lot more readable than JSON, and therefore easier to maintain.
+The syntax is not only less verbose (separators, etc.), more importantly it allows *comments* and *line breaking*!

+Although these benefits are not so critical for basic "package" definitions, here `package.cson/json` declares relatively intricate `script` tasks that are used in the development workflow.
+`npm run SCRIPT_NAME` offers a lightweight technique to handle most build tasks, as NPM CLI utilities are available to perform cross-platform operations (agnostic to the actual command line interface / shell).
+For more complex build processes, Grunt / Gulp can be used, but these build systems do not necessarily offer the most readable / maintainable options.

-* `npm run cson2json` (to re-generate the `package.json` JSON file, for more information see comments in the master `package.cson` CSON file) DO NOT invoke `npm init` or `npm install --save` `--save-dev` `--save-optional`, as this would overwrite / update the JSON, not the master CSON!
+Downside: DO NOT invoke `npm init` or `npm install --save` `--save-dev` `--save-optional`, as this would overwrite / update the JSON, not the master CSON!

 ## Build output (AMD bundles)